 Liver Disease.
-NASH is an advanced form of nonalcoholic fatty liver disease that afflicts millions of patients and is a leading cause of liver-related mortality.
+Nonalcoholic steatohepatitis ("NASH") is an advanced form of nonalcoholic fatty liver disease that afflicts millions of patients and is a leading cause of liver-related mortality.
 In April 2021, we suspended our Phase 2a trial of our selective cortisol modulator miricorilant as a potential treatment for NASH after four of the five patients who received miricorilant exhibited both elevated liver enzymes and large rapid reductions in liver fat.
-Liver enzyme levels in all affected patients returned to baseline or below baseline after miricorilant was withdrawn.
-Our ongoing Phase 1b dose-finding trial in patients with presumed NASH has identified a range of doses that appear to cause large reductions in liver fat without causing excessive liver irritation.
-We plan to start a Phase 2 trial in the fourth quarter of 2023.
+Liver enzyme levels in all affected patients returned to baseline or below baseline (i.e. to healthier levels) after miricorilant was withdrawn.
+Our Phase 1b study has identified a dosing regimen that effectively reduced liver fat, improved liver health and key metabolic and lipid measures and was well-tolerated.
+Following these compelling results, we initiated a Phase 2b trial ("MONARCH") of miricorilant in patients with NASH in October 2023.
+MONARCH has a planned enrollment of 150 patients, randomized 2:1 to receive either 100 mg of miricorilant twice weekly or placebo for 48 weeks.
+The primary endpoint is reduction in liver fat, with NASH resolution and fibrosis improvement as key secondary endpoints.

 AIWG.
 In the United States, six million people take antipsychotic medications such as olanzapine and risperidone to treat illnesses such as schizophrenia, bipolar disorder and depression.
 While these drugs are very effective, they often cause rapid and sustained weight gain, other metabolic disturbances and, ultimately, cardiovascular disease.
 Patients taking these medications experience a 10 to 25-year reduction in life expectancy, due largely to increased cardiovascular events, such as heart attacks and strokes.
-Patients in our two double-blind, placebo-controlled, Phase 2 trials of miricorilant (GRATITUDE and GRATITUDE II) did not experience reversal of AIWG.
-However, multiple replicated pre-clinical results as well as the results of our double-blind, placebo-controlled trial (published in the Journal of Clinical Psychopharmacology (Hunt et al., 2021)) suggest that miricorilant has the potential to significantly reduce weight gain caused by the administration of olanzapine.
-Accordingly, we plan to further study miricorilant's potential to prevent AIWG.
+Patients in our two double-blind, placebo-controlled, Phase 2 trials ("GRATITUDE" and "GRATITUDE II") of miricorilant with already existing weight gain stimulated by anti-psychotic medication did not exhibit weight loss.
+However, numerous replicated pre-clinical study results as well as the results of our double-blind, placebo-controlled trial in healthy subjects (published in the Journal of Clinical Psychopharmacology (Hunt et al., 2021)) suggest that miricorilant may significantly prevent weight gain caused by the administration of olanzapine.
+In October 2023, we initiated a double-blind, placebocontrolled, Phase 1 trial to further study miricorilant's potential to prevent AIWG.